 In theory, the numbers suggest that the Glycine should wear better.
 However, for me. the DH feels more comfortable.

 This has to do with the case back design.
-In the Glycine, the case back is stepped/domed, effectively shifting the centre of gravity up, and reducing the surface area resting against the wrist.
+In the Glycine, the case back is stepped/domed, effectively shifting the center of gravity up, and reducing the surface area resting against the wrist.

 It’s not a heavy watch, and it doesn’t feel out of balance.
 Still, just a small redesign of the case back would distribute the weight of the watch far better.
 What really saves this one from being uncomfortable to wear is a thickness of only 10.6mm.
 Pair that case back with a case thicker by 2mm, and all day long I wouldn’t dream of anything else than finally taking it off.

 I think it’s a really decent watch.
 If you like bronze watches, you’ll probably really like it.
 If you don’t, and you’re simply after a 40-42mm diver-style watch, the Glycine Combat Sub 42 will still be a good choice.
 After all, there are a number of versions in steel available.